 - The care worker is suspended.
 If this is an error then go to the care worker record and replace the /careworker/ in the address bar with /user/ then open the Security tab and uncheck the Suspended checkbox.

-- Care worker using a login method that is no longer supported by the organisation.
+- The care worker attempting to use a login method that is no longer supported by the organisation.

 Unable to check-in to bookings